GEMINI-Medicine/Rgemini/CONTRIBUTING.md

 7. Run `rcmdcheck::rcmdcheck()` or `devtools::check()` and make sure no errors or warnings are returned.

-8. If everything looks good, approve the pull request and merge `develop` into `master` (without squashing commits).
+8. If everything looks good, approve the pull request and merge `develop` into `main` (without squashing commits).

 9. Add a new tag to the repository corresponding to the updated version number.